easyt0re/piecewiseLinearModel/README.md

 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20200217
+come back to implementation again. i like it.
+## new ideas about MOP
+I implemented MOP before. it's not that successful. the problem was, the switching behavior on the boundary can be unstable.
+Lei said a few things about this.

+first of all, in general, it's not a good thing to switch when the controller has integral. integral basically means considering the past. when I do simple switch, there is no past "memory". integral seems to need some time to build up.

+based on this first point, here comes the second point. maybe we shouldn't do a lot of switching in the first place. instead of switching on the fly, the logic should be, whenever the collision happens, stick to the controller in that instant. so there is no switching. this is probably not gain scheduling anymore.

+so the real implementation would actually be still using DMIMO controller with different gains specified before the simulation starts. b/c we already know the starting point of the simulation, there is no need to choose the gain or switch.

+implemented in *exeScript.m* and seemed working.

+# 20191127
+implementation was again in the way of writing.
+## damping in the system
+at least from what I read, adding damping in the wall model, in other words, modeling the wall as a spring-damper system instead of just a spring, wouldn't help to get the system stable.
+I found $b > KT/2 + B$ in the handbook of robotics: haptics section. upper case is for the wall. lower case is for the device. and I also found $k_e < min(2b/T, 2f_c/\delta)$ in [this stiff wall paper](https://doi.org/10.1109/TOH.2019.2893926), which is actually referring to [A. Okamura's paper](https://doi.org/10.1109/TRO.2005.851377). the second one should be an extension of the first one. despite of their mathematical form, I personally regarded them as guideline or "rule of thumb".

+## did some reading and learned some words and knowledge
+- sustained or growing oscillation
+- an order of magnitude
+- velocity filter: first order 30 Hz cutoff
+- it is well-known that quantization can lead to limit cycles in digital control systems
+- An impedance was considered achievable if a person could not elicit visually apparent sustained oscillations from the manipulandum handle

+# 20191126
+## meeting notes
+- add the 3 chain conceptual block about TAU figure in the modeling Simulink model part
+- check all the figures made or used in the presentations. some of them are quite good
+- write more about Monte-Carlo simulation: how the numbers are randomized and based on which distribution
+- make sure a clear mentioning of 1-point only linearization
+- add more theoretical stuff for discrete time modeling, formulation of the optimization, objective function
+- add damping to make the OL look better

+# 20191122
+ok.
+I really should stop developing (implementing).

+## tests on OL pure force range of stable wall stiffness
+ok. first, something I never thought about. the wall was at `z = 0`. the max penetration due to workspace depth should be 0.025 mm. let's just say max force would be 15 N, making the minimal (?) stiffness 600. b/c if I tried to render a stiffness lower than 600, with a 15 N force, it would move out of the workspace.

+~it's just low.
+300 was ok.
+400 wasn't able to stabilize itself within 1 s.
+350 was barely stable at the end of 1 s. with a step of 100, 700 was like the 0 damping oscillation.
+800 started to diverge, amplitude of oscillation increasing. ~ so it turned out that those "stable" cases above were b/c I set a limit of the TCP motion.

+so it's a problem now.
+I didn't really have a stable stiffness. and when the limit was really the workspace boundary, the real minimal stiffness that's not going to hit the limit was actually 1000. so let's just say the "feasible stiffness" range should be larger than 1000. but in this range, I couldn't find a value that's stable.

+## modified all the post-processing (and summary) scripts with saturation flag
+I suddenly felt like maybe it's helpful to take a look at joint torques and see if saturated. this was added in the hope that it would help me find the "right" stiffness better. but on a second thought, after I implemented everything, saturation could be related more to the force level rather than rendering stiffness. nonetheless, maybe I could process the sweep data again to see.

+## misc
+- updated *TAU_Lib.slx* to have VE as one block. this was the VE block from *disturbTestBaseOLAddHand.slx*. in this way, updated the VE block in *disturbTestBaseOL.slx* with all the persistent variables and "range" wall instead of a "line" wall.

+- added `isHand` flag to better separate the code.

+- added a scope in *disturbTestBaseOL.slx* to check if the motion limits were active.

+- added the random level thing from large scale to *exeScript.m* for OL

 # 20191119
 ## hand on OL
 I probably made a few bold comments on how the hand model would make the OL better.